Lakeside Service leader helps shape WCC training, then hires college's graduates

 WCC has added a new grant-funded Mobile Classroom to provide flexible, accessible learning experiences throughout Washtenaw County and the Southeast Michigan region.

-View Post : WCC Mobile Classroom delivers learning and workforce training to the communitytags: Mobile Classroom, Community enrichment, Grants, Workforce Development
+View Post : WCC Mobile Classroom delivers learning and workforce training to the communitytags: Workforce Development, Community enrichment, Grants, July 2026, Mobile Classroom, On The Record

 Next group of FAME apprentices start earn-while-you-learn program